wombleton/gitlaw-nz/acts/C/Criminal Proceeds (Recovery) Act 2009.md

     *   (b) before, on, or after the making of a restraining order.

-    (4) A warrant may be issued under subsection (1) whether or not an information has been laid in respect of the relevant qualifying instrument forfeiture offence.
+    (4) A warrant may be issued under subsection (1) whether or not a charging document has been filed in respect of the relevant qualifying instrument forfeiture offence.

-    (5) However, if an information has not been laid in respect of that offence at the time when the application for the warrant is made, the Judge must not issue a warrant unless the Judge is satisfied that an information will be laid in respect of the offence within 48 hours of the issue of the warrant.
+    (5) However, if a charging document has not been filed in respect of that offence at the time when the application for the warrant is made, the Judge must not issue a warrant unless the Judge is satisfied that a charging document will be filed in respect of the offence within 48 hours of the issue of the warrant.

-    Compare: 1991 No 120 [s 30][402]
+    Compare: 1991 No 120 [s 30][400]

-    Section 101(1): amended, on 1 October 2012, by [section 215(1)][403] of the Search and Surveillance Act 2012 (2012 No 24).
+    Section 101(1): amended, on 1 October 2012, by [section 215(1)][401] of the Search and Surveillance Act 2012 (2012 No 24).

+    Section 101(4): amended, on 1 July 2013, by [section 413][335] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 101(5): amended, on 1 July 2013, by [section 413][335] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Commissioner's powers

 ##### 102 Commissioner may obtain warrant to search for and seize evidence and property

-*   (1) Any Judge may issue a warrant to search any place or thing if, on an application made in the manner provided in [subpart 3][401] of Part 4 of the Search and Surveillance Act 2012, the Judge is satisfied that there are reasonable grounds for believing property or evidence of the kind referred to in subsection (2) is in or on the place or thing, or will come into or onto the place or thing, while the warrant is in force.
+*   (1) Any Judge may issue a warrant to search any place or thing if, on an application made in the manner provided in [subpart 3][399] of Part 4 of the Search and Surveillance Act 2012, the Judge is satisfied that there are reasonable grounds for believing property or evidence of the kind referred to in subsection (2) is in or on the place or thing, or will come into or onto the place or thing, while the warrant is in force.

     (2) The property or evidence in respect of which a warrant may be issued under subsection (1) is---